roboogle/gtkmvc3/gtkmvco/docs/quickstart/source/index.rst

 .. note:: There are similar parameters for getting, setting and error handling that can be called both when getting/setting the value from/to the model and the widget.
-Adapters are complex structure that can be further developed, see the User Manual for a complete description.
+Adapters are complex entities that can be further developed, see the User Manual for a complete description.

 Finally, we need only to create a **MVC** triplet and run ``gtk``::